Paying for long-term care can be expensive. As costs continue to rise, it’s important for you to identify how you’ll pay for care, should you need it.

 What hybrid life/LTC insurance covers

+Hybrid life/LTC plans tend to be fairly robust in their coverage.
 Most plans pay for expenses associated with informal care from a family member or non-professional caregiver, or care received at home or in a facility.

 At death, if you have not used your long-term care benefit, your beneficiaries will receive a guaranteed death benefit.
 If you have exhausted your long-term care benefits, your beneficiaries will still receive a minimum death benefit, which can be used to help cover basic funeral costs or other unpaid medical expenses.